off-by-some/contrakit/examples/hallucinations/README.md

 ## The Phase Transition

 We systematically varied task contradiction $K$ (0.5 to 1.16 bits) and witness capacity $r$ (0 to 2 bits) across 20 combinations with 5 random seeds each—100 training runs total.
-Witness capacity measures the architecture's ability to express uncertainty: $r = \log_2$(number of abstention states).
+Witness capacity measures the architecture's ability to express uncertainty, where $r = \log_2$(number of abstention states).
 Standard softmax provides $r \approx 0$.
 An architecture with 2 abstention states provides $r = 1$ bit.

 ![Error Rate Heatmap](experiment_9/results/error_rate_heatmap.png)